Paroxysmal Nocturnal Hemoglobinuria (PNH) Screen

 Please print, complete and submit the Advance Beneficiary

-proteins CD55 and CD59, and aerolysin binding.
-These proteins are not
+-anchored proteins CD14 and CD24, and aerolysin binding.
+These

-expressed on PNH blood cells and their lack of expression is determined
+proteins are not expressed on PNH white blood cells and their lack of

 The channel-forming toxin, aerolysin, and its inactive precursors,